dbkangaroo/website/README.md

 # Support the Project
-If you like Kangaroo and you want to support its development, pls scan QR code to donate via PayPal / Wechat / Alipay.
+If you like Kangaroo and you want to support its development, pls scan QR code to donate via PayPal / Wechat / Alipay.<br/>
 ![Support project](./images/pay_wide.png)